 PROTECT FEDERAL OLDER AMERICANS ACT PROGRAMS

-By March 14, Congress must either pass a final FY 2025 spending package or another continuing resolution (CR) to avoid a government shutdown.
+3/10/25: Call Congress TODAY to Protect Critical Older Americans Act Programs By March 14, Congress must either pass a final FY 2025 spending package or another continuing resolution (CR) to avoid a government shutdown.
 Time is running out!

 Action Alert: We Did It!!

-3/12/25: Because of you, today the Missouri Legislature has passed the FY 2025 Supplemental Budget — in record time.
+Because of you, today the Missouri Legislature has passed the FY 2025 Supplemental Budget — in record time.
 Your passionate advocacy made all the difference.
 You understood the urgency, you spoke up for our seniors, and our legislators listened.
 This historic speed—the fastest Supplemental passage ever—shows just how powerful your voices are.
 Because of you, aging Missourians will continue to receive the essential services they need from Area Agencies on Aging.
+While we know there are more battles to face, today, let’s celebrate this incredible win.
+Thank you to our tireless advocates!
+And thank you to the Missouri Legislature and Governor Kehoe for championing the needs of older Missourians!
+Your quick action on passing the FY 2025 Supplemental Budget protects vital services that older adults rely on from the Area Agencies on Aging.
+Thank you, from the bottom of our hearts, for standing up for our seniors and making sure their needs are heard.
+Your Voice Matters!
+Your Voice was Heard!

 URGENT ACTION NEEDED TO PROTECT OLDER MISSOURIANS